ninoschelcher/frontend-data/README.md

 # Research Question(s) 🔍

-Bikes in Amsterdam came up in my head that there are a lot of bikes in Amsterdam.
+Bikes in Amsterdam came up in my head during my brainstorm, there are a lot of them in Amsterdam.
 Why wouldn't it be interesting to know how many bikes could fit into the space that parking garages have right now?
 So I came up with the following research question.

 ## How many bikes could fit in all parking spots in Amsterdam parking garages?